Whauv/MultispeCOD/README.md

 ## 📋 Project Description

-**SpectraCAM** is an advanced deep learning system designed to detect camouflaged objects using multispectral image analysis.
+**MultispeCOD** is an advanced deep learning system designed to detect camouflaged objects using multispectral image analysis.
 The project implements a Multi-Scale Spectral Fusion CNN with attention mechanisms that analyzes seven distinct electromagnetic spectrum bands to identify objects that are specifically designed to be hidden from visual detection.

 ### Key Features:
 - **Multispectral Analysis**: Utilizes 7 spectral bands (VIS, Blue, Green, Red, EIR, NIR, LWIR) instead of traditional RGB